titanml/helm-charts/README.md

 ## Updating Takeoff
 If you want to change some values, you'll want to use one of:
- - If you want to switch to a new set of values files: `helm upgrade takeoff titanml/takeoff -f values.yaml -f values-local.yaml -f secret_values.yaml -n takeoff-test-1`
+ - If you want to switch to a new set of values files: `helm upgrade takeoff titanml/takeoff -f values-local.yaml -f secret_values.yaml -n takeoff-test-1`
 - If you just want to override a setting (e.g. say you've decided you want to turn metrics on), you could use `helm install takeoff titanml/takeoff